anachronauts/jeff65/doc/gold.rst

 block is executed repeatedly until the expression evaluates to ``false``, or the loop is terminated.

 The provided block introduces a new scope.
+If an identifier is provided, then the block is named with that identifier.
+Otherwise, the block is anonymous.

 ``for``